afrondozo/My-Projects/README.md

 # My-Projects
-All of the projects I have done over the years
+All of the projects I have done over the years.
+Will update this after commiting everything